How to Contact Uber for Help: Uber Customer Service

 Tip #1: Contact Uber Customer Service Through the App

-If you are having any issues with your account, have a problem with a fare, or have questions that can’t be found on Uber’s support website, then the best way to get support is by using Uber’s in-app support.
+If you have any issues with your Uber account, a problem with a fare or one of your trips, or questions you can’t find on Uber’s support website, the best way to get support is by using Uber’s in-app support.
+You can also use the app to report a lost item.

-Simply open your Uber App and click Help in the top right corner and you will have the option to chat with support or call support:
+Simply open your Uber App, click on ‘Account’ at the bottom and click on the ‘Help’ page in the top left corner.
+You will then have the option to chat with support or call support:

 Tip #2: Contact Uber Customer Service via Help.Uber.com

-It has a lot of the same functionality as the driver app though so if you prefer the app, you’re not missing out on anything.
-Make sure you click on “Driving & Delivery” to find specific answers to driver-related questions.
+The Uber website has much of the same functionality as the driver app, though, so if you prefer the app, you’re not missing out on anything.
+Make sure you click on “Driving & Delivering” to find driver support and specific answers to driver-related questions.

 Help.Uber.com